Did you know you can easily improve your onboarding process with a social media questionnaire for new clients?

-Unless this is a brand new business, your new client will likely have a handful of existing account credentials.
-Before starting any work, make sure you have the correct access for all of these accounts.
+Unless this is a brand-new business, your new client will likely have a handful of existing account credentials.
+Before starting any work, make sure you have the correct access to all of these accounts.

 Depending on the relevant platforms, ask the client the following questions:

-- Do you have Google Tag Manager setup on your website?
-If so, please share access with firstname.lastname@example.org.
+- Do you have Google Tag Manager set up on your website?

 Always remember to ask for access to be shared securely.
 It may make the process a little trickier, but don’t just ask for the client’s login details.

 For instance, ask the client to add you as an admin on their Google Analytics account instead of asking them to send private login credentials.

 Pro Tip: Most platforms now require two-factor authentication.
 You don’t want to get delayed by having the confirmation code sent to an inactive email address or phone number.
 Confirm these details in your social media onboarding questionnaire!

 #2 Business Goals

 Any social media campaign needs to be tightly aligned with your client’s business goals.

 As an agency knows, there are certain strategies that work better for a top-funnel objective compared to a bottom-funnel objective.